hashim2/ActiveDirectoryLab/README.md

 <img width="640" alt="Lab Architecture Overview" src="https://github.com/user-attachments/assets/a718e789-19f3-4b95-a3cf-c7cf8f311352" />

-The lab simulates a small enterprise Windows domain with a Domain Controller and a Windows 10 client connected through an internal virtual network.
+This diagram illustrates the logical design of the lab, built to simulate a small enterprise Windows domain environment with centralized identity and network services.

 **Domain Controller (Windows Server 2019)**